fable-compiler/fable-elmish-electron-material-ui-demo/README.md

 ## How to develop

-First, run `dotnet tool restore` to restore the necessary CLI tools.
+This project uses .NET Core 3 local tools.
+Therefore, run `dotnet tool restore` to restore the necessary CLI tools before doing anything else.

-To develop locally:
+Then, to run the app locally in "live mode":

 `dotnet fake build -t Dev`